intel-analytics/ipex-llm/python/dllib/src/bigdl/dllib/models/lenet/README.md

 * ```--checkpointPath``` option can be used to set checkpoint path for saving model, the default value is /tmp/lenet5/.

+* ```--optimizerVersion``` option can be used to set DistriOptimizer version, the value can be "optimizerV1" or "optimizerV2".

 ##### In order to use MKL-DNN as the backend, you should:
 1. Define a graph model with Model or convert a sequential model to a graph model using:
    ```